It is possible to reach your goals if you work hard, keep the right perspective, and use your challenges as opportunities to grow and develop.

 My message to you today is to “fear not, little flock.”
 It is to encourage you to rejoice in the great blessings of life.
 It is to invite you to feel the great thrill of gospel living and our Father in Heaven’s love.

 Would I rather laugh with the sinners than cry with the saints?
 Not for one moment.
 Once one has felt the joy of the gospel there is no going back to a frivolous world.
-Try as we might, travel where we may, there is an emptiness all the laughter the world has to offer cannot fill.
-That emptiness can be filled only by placing ourselves in tune with eternal truths and living according to the prescribed laws of God.

 Some of our greatest problems can be the most help as we work through to the solution or toward overcoming these obstacles.
 And it is there in the growth and development of our character that we find great happiness and joy.